UPDATE: International Arbitration Between Foreign Investors and Host States (Investor-State Arbitration)

-Hernando Otero is an international trade, investment and dispute resolution attorney with experience as counsel of record and as arbitrator in international arbitrations between foreign investors and host States under the ICSID Convention, ICSID Additional Facility and the UNCITRAL Arbitration Rules.
-He is licensed to practice in Colombia, New York State and the District of Columbia.
-He holds a Master of Laws degree in International Law from New York University's School of Law and a bachelor's degree in law from Universidad de los Andes in Bogotá-Colombia.
+Hernando Otero is an international investment, arbitration and mediation attorney with experience as counsel of record and as arbitrator in international arbitrations between foreign investors and host States under the ICSID Convention, ICSID Additional Facility and the UNCITRAL Arbitration Rules.

 Table of Contents

 - 2. Where to Find International Investment Agreements (IIAs)

 - 3. Where to Find Institutional and Arbitration Rule Information